Workshops

 Is mentoring for you?

 Whether you’ve been published before or not is mostly irrelevant to me, but if you feel you’re at an earlier stage in your writing (published or otherwise), I wouldn’t necessarily advise seeking this kind of mentorship.
 I really believe in the value of those early years of discovering one’s own way, and I’m conscious of getting in the way.
-At the same time, I also know that encouragement or a just a little guidance at the right moment can be utterly crucial.
+At the same time, I also know that encouragement or a little guidance at the right moment can be utterly crucial.
 So, by all means, get in touch if it feels right – but I might just tell you to come back in a year’s time.

 In my experience, the writers who benefit most from mentoring are: